-- Benchmarked security and cyber security policies, processes and technologies are in place, and security response and business continuity management plans are regularly tested. - or are subject to data issues.
-Such events could lead to potential safety controls are designed on a risk-based consequences, loss of supply or data and potentially enforcement action from regulators and Our critical processes, systems, and security controls are designed on a risk-based approach with a comprehensive framework of protective, detective, responsive and recovery controls. - Collaboration with Ofgem, the Department for Energy Security and Net Zero (DESNZ) on key cyber risks and development of an enhanced Critical National Infrastructure security strategy. - Engagement with the National Cyber Security Centre (NCSC) and participation in their Early Warning Service. - Cyber Assurance Framework and assessment to ensure compliance with the Network and Information Security Regulations. - Dynamic cyber awareness training and education for all employees. - Data management framework in place to ensure robust data governance and swift escalation of data issues for prioritised remediation.
+Benchmarked security and cyber security policies, processes and technologies are in place, and security response and business continuity management plans are regularly tested. - or are subject to data issues.
+Such events could lead to potential safety consequences, loss of supply or data and potentially enforcement Our critical processes, systems, and security controls are designed on a risk-based approach with a comprehensive framework of protective, detective, responsive and recovery controls. - Collaboration with Ofgem, the Department for Energy Security and net zero (DESNZ) on key cyber risks and development of an enhanced Critical National Infrastructure security strategy. - Engagement with the National Cyber Security Centre (NCSC) and participation in their Early Warning Service. - Cyber Assurance Framework and assessment to ensure compliance with the Network and Information Security Regulations. - Dynamic cyber awareness training and education for all employees. - Data management framework in place to ensure robust data governance and swift escalation of data issues for prioritised remediation.